 1/4 cup (50ml) molasses, or treacle

 Whipped cream for garnish.

-To make puddings, in a medium bowl, pour boiling water over chopped dates.
+To make puddings, in a medium bowl, pour boiling water over chopped dates and 1/4 cup molasses.
 Let stand until cool.
 Meanwhile, butter 8 oven-proof 250ml (8oz) ramekins or an 8 inch square baking dish.

 Cream butter until fluffy.
 Add brown sugar and beat until well combined.
 In another bowl, whisk together egg, vanilla.
 In another bowl, combine flour with baking soda and baking powder.
 To the butter mixture, alternately add flour mixture and egg mixture, beating well after each addition.
 Stir the cool dates into batter.
 Scrape bowl well.
 Divide batter evenly into your ramekins, about 2/3 full, or into your baking dish.
 Bake in a preheated 350*F oven for 20 minutes.
 Reduce heat to 300*F and bake another 30 minutes.

 Meanwhile, to make sauce, combine brown sugar and molasses or treacle in a saucepan and bring to a boil over medium-high heat, stirring constantly.
 Boil 1 minute, then whisk in butter, a few cubes a time.
 Add cream and boil until sauce is reduced and thickened, about 7-8 minutes.
 You should have 2 cups (500 ml) of sauce.

 Remove puddings from oven and cool slightly on a rack.
 Run a knife around the edge of each ramekin to loosen pudding and invert onto plates.
 Serve warm, with the toffee sauce and sweetened whipped cream.
 Serves 8.
 Adapted from Cinda Chavich's book High Plains.